Key Takeaways

 How fast can I sell my house for cash in Dallas-Fort Worth?

 Cash sales in DFW can close in as little as 7 days.
-A competitive cash marketplace averages 7-14 days from offer acceptance to closing.
-Compare that to traditional agent-listed sales in Dallas-Fort Worth, which currently average 61-71 days on market before going under contract — plus another 30 days to close.
-That is over 3 months total with no guarantee the deal will close.
+Working with a service that contacts multiple investors can close in 7-14 days from offer acceptance.
+Compare that to traditional agent-listed sales in Dallas, which averaged 45 days on market before going under contract in March 2026 (Redfin, March 2026), plus roughly another 30 days to close, with no assurance the deal will complete.

 Do I have to pay taxes on a cash sale in DFW?

-Texas has no state income tax, which is a significant advantage.
+Texas has no state income tax.
 You may owe federal capital gains tax if your profit exceeds $250,000 (single filer) or $500,000 (married filing jointly) under the primary residence exclusion.
-One additional benefit of selling in DFW: you immediately eliminate your Dallas or Tarrant County property tax obligation, which averages 1.8-2.2% of assessed value annually.
+Selling also eliminates your ongoing Dallas or Tarrant County property tax obligation.
+Dallas County's effective property tax rate is about 1.41%, with a typical annual bill near $4,649 (SmartAsset, 2025).
 Consult a tax professional for advice specific to your situation.

 What if my DFW home has foundation problems?

 Foundation problems are extremely common in Dallas-Fort Worth due to the region's expansive clay soils that shift with seasonal moisture changes.
 Most traditional buyers will walk away during inspection, and iBuyers will not make an offer at all.
-Cash investors, however, regularly purchase DFW homes with foundation issues because they have established relationships with foundation repair companies and factor the cost into their offers.
-A competitive marketplace ensures multiple investors bid on your home even with foundation damage, keeping the price fair.
+Cash investors, however, regularly purchase DFW homes with foundation issues because they factor repair costs into their offers.
+Contacting multiple investors through Propcash means your home can receive more than one cash offer even with foundation damage.

 How much do cash buyers pay for DFW houses?